adrianosantostreina/MobilePermissions/README.md

 2. Open MobilePermissions package file ($Path)\Package\MobilePermissions.dpk

-5. Right click in MobilePermissions.bpl in Project Manager and select Uninstall
+3. Right click in MobilePermissions.bpl in Project Manager and select Uninstall

+Ready!

+# How to Uninstall using Get It Package Manager

+1. Open Delphi.
+Open in administrator mode if necessary.

+2. Open Tools > Get It Packager Manager.

+3. Type MobilePermissions in the search box.

+4. When you find the component click over it his and click in Uninstall Button.

+5. Confirm;

+6. Wait the uninstallion process.

 Ready!